 Mortgage insurance for FHA loans

-FHA loans are often called “helper loans,” because the lending standards favor first-time buyers and other homebuyers who may not have a large down payment saved.
+FHA loans are often called “helper loans,” because the lending standards for these loans favor first-time buyers and other homebuyers who may not have a large down payment saved.
 In fact, FHA loans can be approved with as little as 3.5 percent down at closing.

 Private mortgage insurance for conventional loans